-- Directory -- Enter the name of the directory on your server which holds the files you want to link to.
-Then click Get files to display the file or files.
+- For Directory, enter the name of the directory on your server which holds the files you want to link to.

-- Private -- You can opt to restrict either or both read and write access to the files.
-If you check either check box another field appears where you can specify which roles users must have to be able to read and/or update the file.
+- Private — You can opt to restrict either or both read and write access to the files.
+If you check either check box, another field appears where you can specify which roles users must have to be able to read and/or update the file.
 If you select the Unlisted check box, the file will become available only for users who has a link to the file.

-- Status -- You can set the file status as Published or Unpublished.
+- Status — You can set the file status as Published or Not published.

 When the form is complete, click Add files to add the files to the list on the Files tab.